 Position

-The first P is simple. and its “position”.
-Position means what position are you in life?
-Are you broke as a joke needing money fast?
-Or are you somebody that’s got a nice cushion where you can have a little nest egg to you know, ramp up?
+The first P is simple.
+And its “position.”
+Position means what position you are in in life.
+Are you broke as a joke, needing money fast?
+Or are you somebody with a nice cushion where you can have a little nest egg to ramp up?
 What I mean by that, some jobs you know, you’re selling a bigger ticket.
-Like, solar, roofs things like that it may take a month or two or three months before you even get your first paycheck.
+Like solar, roofs, and things like that, it may take a month, two, or three months before you even get your first paycheck.
 Are you in a position to do that?
-Some of these jobs have lower-level positions, just like a canvasser or a setter position where they’re paying per lead.
-Whereas other industries like pest control, satellite, and alarms will give you a pretty instant income.
-You know, pest control is deemed as the easier, quicker sale, then satellite, then alarms, and it just slowly, progressively gets a little bit more difficult.
-There are other things like water softeners, meat, vacuums, HVAC, and insulation.
-There are all sorts of industries that are out there that you may want to explore that may have different likes and things like that.
-So, position is going to ask yourself what financial position and my in and what risk intolerance do I really have?
+Some of these jobs have lower-level positions, such as a canvasser or a setter position, where they pay per lead.
+At the same time, other industries like pest control, satellite, and alarms will give you a pretty instant income.
+You know, pest control is deemed as the more straightforward, quicker sale, then satellite, then alarms, and it just slowly, progressively gets a little bit more difficult.
+Other things include water softeners, meat, vacuums, HVAC, and insulation.
+There are all sorts of industries out there that you may want to explore that may have different likes and things like that.
+So, the position will ask yourself what financial position you are in and what risk intolerance you have.

 Plan